Zambia: Country Profile

 - Various cooperating partners

-Summary of existing Breakthrough ACTION research
+Summary of Breakthrough ACTION research

 The Breakthrough ACTION Zambia team conducted a desk review in early 2023 to identify existing reports and journal articles related to rabies or anthrax in Zambia.
 The results reflected known risk behaviors and the beliefs, attitudes, sociocultural factors, and structural factors that drive those behaviors.
 The findings also included previous campaigns to prevent anthrax or rabies including vaccination campaigns as well as mass media campaigns or community engagement.
 One Health and RCCE strategies were also reviewed.
 Based on the existing literature, barriers to desired behaviors exist at the individual, cultural, environmental, and structural levels.
 Economic factors play a major role in people’s willingness to vaccinate their animals or perform other desired behaviors.
 Cultural practices create risk when animals are transferred between families or carcasses are disposed of in an unsafe manner.
 Trust between communities, health workers, veterinary workers, and other health authorities is a potential leverage point for future interventions.